 Unlike many of the other vegetables on this list, rhubarb is a perennial.
 That means you can reserve a corner in your garden, plant it once, and harvest for years.

-It can be difficult to find in-store and may be expensive, while rhubarb grown at home produces plenty of stalks throughout spring that can be frozen for year-round use.
-Rhubarb custard, anyone?
+Rhubarb grown at home produces plenty of stalks throughout spring that can be frozen for year-round use, and it produces more year after year.

 Asparagus